laurencepalmer/laurencepalmer.github.io/_posts/2023-03-24-using-neural-networks-to-manage-invested-capital.markdown

 date:   2023-03-24 01:08:51 +0000
 categories: jekyll update
 ---
-Since September 2022, I've been working on a capstone project for my Master's degree along with some team members.
+I've been working on a capstone project for my Master's degree along with some team members.
 As the school year wraps up, I figured this would be a good time to summarize the progress that has been made up to this point.
 In this post, I'll be focusing on providing a bit of background for the project and highlighting some of the models that I built for the project.
+There are a few more steps before the project is done, which I'll mention in this post as well.

 ### Background
 First, a little bit of background about the topic itself.
 You may know something about pension funds or you might be a pensioner yourself.
 Pension funds essentially take money, in lump sum payments or over time, and distribute it to retirees who've met the requirements to receive a distribution.
 The pension funds don't just hold onto the money they have in cash.
 More recently, they have been committing some portion of it to [private equity or venture capital firms](https://www.investopedia.com/articles/investing-strategy/090916/how-do-pension-funds-work.asp) who invest the money on their behalf and distribute profits, just like the pension funds to pensioners.
 The same thing occurs at sovereign wealth funds and other institutional investment funds.